adlnet/edlm-portal-xia-jobs/README.md

     `FAQ URL` : Add FAQ URL here.

-    `Unsubscribe Email ID`: Add email ID to which Unsubscriber will send the emails.
+    `Unsubscribe Email ID`: Add email ID to which Unsubscribe will send the emails.

     `Logs Type`: Choose how logs will get sent to the Owners/Managers.
 Logs can be sent in two ways Attachment or Message.